Winged Migration: Production

 The movie was shot over the course of three years on all seven continents.
 Filming began in July 1998 and ended in spring 2001.
 Most of the footage is aerial, shot using in-flight cameras from ultralights, paragliders, and hot air balloons, with additional footage captured from trucks, motorcycles, motorboats, remote-controlled robots, and a French Navy warship.

 The viewer appears to be flying alongside birds of successive species, with many shots of Canada geese.
 They traverse every kind of weather and landscape, covering vast distances in a flight for survival.
-The filmmakers exposed over 590 miles of film to create an 89-minute piece.
+The filmmakers exposed over 950 km of film to create an 89-minute piece.
 In one case, two months of filming in one location was edited down to less than one minute in the final film.

 Much of the aerial footage was taken of "tame" birds.
 The filmmakers raised birds of several species, including storks and pelicans, from birth.
 The newborn birds imprinted on staff members, and were trained to fly along with the film crews.
 The birds were also exposed to the film equipment over the course of their lives to ensure that the birds would not be unsettled by it.
 Several of these species had never been imprinted before.

 Its producer says that Winged Migration is neither a documentary nor fiction, but rather a "natural tale".

 The film states that no special effects were used in the filming of the birds, although some entirely CGI segments that view Earth from outer space and include animated birds augment the real-life footage.

 The film's soundtrack by Bruno Coulais was recorded by Bulgarian vocal group Bulgarka Junior Quartet in Bulgarian, as well as Nick Cave in English and Robert Wyatt.
 The vocal effects include sequences in which panting is superimposed on wingbeats to give the effect that the viewer is right alongside a bird.